zuozhenggh/learning-library/developer-library/apex/mle-javascript/external-modules/external-modules.md

     ![](images/15-setup-mle3.png " ")

-5. The new process is created and it will run before compuations and validations to fetch any required JavaScript module from mle_module table
+5. The new process is created and it will run before computations and validations to fetch any required JavaScript module from MLE_MODULE table

     Click on **Edit Page** button on top right